Jutho/TensorKit.jl/docs/src/man/tensors.md

 ```
 where the latter syntax is known as NCON-style, and labels the unconnected or outgoing
 indices with negative integers, and the contracted indices with positive integers.
-TensorOperations.jl accepts both integers and any valid variable name as dummy label for
-indices, however, the l

 A number of remarks are in order.
 TensorOperations.jl accepts both integers and any valid
 variable name as dummy label for indices, and everything in between `[ ]` is not resolved in